bobbyiliev/introduction-to-bash-scripting/content/011-bash-loops.md

 ## Until Loops

-The difference between `until` and `while` loops is that the `until` lool will run the commands within the loop until the condition becomes true.
+The difference between `until` and `while` loops is that the `until` loop will run the commands within the loop until the condition becomes true.

 Structure: